Bonfire/Bonfire/README.md

   - React / Next.js
   - Nest.js
   - Systems design & architecture
-- 🧠 My interests include...
+- 🧠 My current interests include...
   - Full-stack development
   - Automation for websites and games
   - Web application security
-  - Discord bots
+  - Building systems that scale
 - 🖼️ Current avatar is from the artist [Haircuts for Men](https://haircutsformen.bandcamp.com/)
 - 📫 Quickest way to reach me is on Discord @ `bon.fire`